In-Network Learning: Distributed Training and Inference in Networks: Abstract

 \section{Abstract}

-It is widely perceived that leveraging the success of modern machine learning techniques to mobile devices and wireless networks has the potential of enabling important new services.
-This, however, poses significant challenges, essentially due to that both data and processing power are highly distributed in a wireless network.
-In this paper, we develop a learning algorithm and an architecture that make use of multiple data streams and processing units, not only during the training phase but also during the inference phase.
+In this paper, we study inference and learning over networks that can be modeled by a directed graph.
+Specifically, nodes are equipped each with a (possibly different) neural network and some of them possess data that is relevant to some inference task which needs to be performed at the end (fusion) node, with the risk measured under logarithmic loss.
+The graph defining the network topology is fixed and known.
+We develop a learning algorithm and an architecture that make use of the multiple data streams and processing units available distributively, not only during the training phase but also during the inference phase.
 In particular, the analysis reveals how inference propagates and fuses across a network.
 We study the design criterion of our proposed method and its bandwidth requirements.
 Also, we discuss implementation aspects using neural networks in typical wireless radio access; and provide experiments that illustrate benefits over state-of-the-art techniques.